-Beneficiary RMD for year of Participant's death Annual distributions required in succeeding years Outer Limit Year (100% distribution required in this year) EDB: Participant's surviving spouse (S/S) Balance of participant's RMD if not taken by participant (Note 1) Annual distributions over longer of spouse's "Uniform Table" life expectancy or decedent's ("ghost") life expectancy (Notes 2, 3).
-Earlier of year that contains 10 th anniversary of S/S's death or final year of S/S's (single) life expectancy (Note 4) EDB: Minor child of participant Same-see above Annual distributions over the longer of the "ghost" life expectancy or the beneficiary's life expectancy (Note 5) Year that contains the 10 th anniversary of the earlier of the EDB's death or the EDB's 21 st birthday.
-Reg. § 1.401(a)(9)-5(e)(3), (4) EDB: Disabled, Chronically ill, or not more than 10 years younger individual Same-see above Annual distributions over the longer of the "ghost" life expectancy or the beneficiary's life expectancy (Note 5) Earlier of: Year that contains 10^{th} anniversary of EDB's death or final year of the EDB's life expectancy.
+Beneficiary RMD for year of Participant's death Annual distributions required in succeeding years Required Terminal Distribution (100% distribution required in this year) EDB: Participant's surviving spouse (S/S) Balance of participant's RMD if not taken by participant (Note 1) Annual distributions over longer of spouse's "Uniform Table" life expectancy or decedent's ("ghost") life expectancy (Notes 2, 3).
+Earlier of year that contains 10 th anniversary of S/S's death or final year of S/S's (single) life expectancy (Note 4) EDB: Minor child of participant Same-see above Annual distributions over the longer of the "ghost" life expectancy or the beneficiary's life expectancy (Note 5) 10 th year after the earliest point at which there is no living minor child-EDB who is under age 21.
+Reg. § 1.401(a)(9)-5(f)(2)(ii).
+EDB: Disabled, Chronically ill, or not more than 10 years younger individual Same-see above Annual distributions over the longer of the "ghost" life expectancy or the beneficiary's life expectancy (Note 5) Earlier of: Year that contains 10 th anniversary of EDB's death or final year of the EDB's life expectancy.
 Reg. § 1.401(a)(9)-5(e)(1), (3) PODB Same-see above Annual distributions over the longer of the "ghost" life expectancy or the beneficiary's life expectancy (Notes 5, 6) Earlier of: (1) year that contains the 10 th anniversary of the participant's death or (2) final year of the beneficiary's life expectancy.
 (Notes 2, 8) Non-DB (such as participant's estate) Same-see above Annual distributions over ghost life expectancy.
 Reg. § 1.401(a)(9)- 5(d)(1)(iii), (3)(ii).
 Final year of ghost life expectancy.
 Reg. § 1.401(a)(9)-5(d)(1)(iii).